meew0/Lethe/README.md

 # Lethe
 Simple YouTube playback bot for Discord.
-Warning: Lethe is absolutely not stable at all!
-It is likely to either not run at all or crash soon after running.
-If you experience anything like that, please report an [issue](https://github.com/meew0/Lethe/issues)!
+Lethe is WIP, so expect crashes (it has significantly improved from the past though!)
+Please report any crashes as a GitHub [issue](https://github.com/meew0/Lethe/issues).

-Lethe works best on Linux, but it can also be installed on Windows, though this is a lot more difficult and not recommended. **If you're on Windows and no sound plays at all, but the "queued" and "playing" messages are sent, then you haven't installed node-opus correctly!
-Make sure you have the correct versions of python, VS etc. that node-gyp requires in the correct places.**
+Lethe works best on Linux, but it can also be installed on Windows, though this is not recommended.

 ## Installation